-As of March 31, 2015 and 2014, the Company was contingently liable under open standby letters of credit and bank guarantees issued by our banks in favor of third parties that totaled \$5.3 million and \$2.4 million, respectively.
+As of March 31, 2016 and 2015, the Company was contingently liable under open standby letters of credit and bank guarantees issued by our banks in favor of third parties that totaled \$6.6 million and \$5.3 million, respectively.
 These letters of credit and bank guarantees primarily support insurance and bid and performance obligations.
-At March 31, 2015 and 2014, approximately \$5.2 million and \$2.4 million of these instruments reduce the available borrowings under the revolving credit facility.
-The remainder are guaranteed under a separate \$5.0 million facility established in fiscal 2015, \$4.9 million of which was available to the Company at March 31, 2015.
+At March 31, 2016 and 2015, approximately \$1.8 million and \$5.2 million, respectively, of these instruments reduce the available borrowings under the revolving credit facility.
+The remainder are guaranteed under a separate \$10.0 million facility established in fiscal 2015 of which \$5.2 million and \$4.9 million, respectively, was available to the Company at March 31, 2016 and 2015.